How to update your Elementor site safely

 Resolving conflict

-If a plugin causes a conflict, roll-back your backed-up version, start again with the updates and just ignore the one that didn’t work.
+If a plugin causes a conflict and you’ve used Updraft to create a back-up, you can restore your backed-up version by navigating back to the Updraft page in the WordPress back-end.
+Then start again with the updates and ignore the plugin that didn’t work.
 Make a note of the version number and check back at another time to see if they’ve bought out a new version, then you can try that instead.
 Chances are the developers will have addressed the issue.
 If not, you might need to consider a different plugin.

 And that should be it!
 A pain free and easy update every time.